Deltares/MeshKernel/docs/latex/MeshKernelTechnicalDesignDocument.md

 This class implements the mesh orthogonalization and smoothing algorithm as described in D-Flow FM technical manual (consult this manual for the mathematical details on the equations).
-The algorithm is composed of two differential equations: the first equation maximizes orthogonalization between edges and flow links and the second equation reduces the differences of the internal mesh angles (mesh smoothness).
-For this reason, the OrthogonalizationAndSmoothing class is composed of a smoother and an orthogonalizer, where the nodal contributions are computed by separate classes, as opposed to the original Fortran implementation.
-Essentially, the algorithm executes two loops:
+The algorithm operates on mesh2d and is composed of two differential equations: the first equation maximizes orthogonalization between edges and flow edges and the second equation reduces the differences of the internal mesh angles (mesh smoothness).
+For this reason, the OrthogonalizationAndSmoothing class is composed of a smoother and an orthogonalizer, where the nodal contributions are computed by separate classes.
+Essentially, the algorithm executes the following steps:

 -   An initialization step: The original mesh boundaries are saved.
-In case the mesh needs to be snapped to the land boundaries, the closest mesh edges to each land boundary are found (FindNearestMeshBoundary).
+In case the mesh needs to be snapped to the land boundaries, the indices of the land boundaries are mapped to the boundary mesh edges (`LandBoundaries::FindNearestMeshBoundary`).

--   An outer loop, which itself is composed of the following steps:
+-   An outer loop, which itself is composed of the following parts:

     1. Computation of the orthogonalizer contributions.